Fort Davis, Texas

 Fort Davis is an unincorporated community and census-designated place (CDP) in Jeff Davis County, Texas, United States.
-The population was 1,201 at the 2010 census, up from 1,050 at the 2000 census.
+The population was 1,024 at the 2020 census, down from 1,201 at the 2010 census.
 It is the county seat of Jeff Davis County.

 History

 It was the site of Fort Davis, established in 1854 on the San Antonio–El Paso Road through west Texas and named after Jefferson Davis, who was then the Secretary of War under President Franklin Pierce.
 It was reestablished in 1867 following the civil war.

 Geography

-Fort Davis is located in southeastern Jeff Davis County at the southeast foot of the Davis Mountains.
+Fort Davis is located in southeastern Jeff Davis County at the southeastern foot of the Davis Mountains.
 Texas State Highway 17 (State Street) passes through the center of town, leading northeast 38 mi to Interstate 10 at Balmorhea and southwest 21 mi to Marfa.
-Texas State Highway 118 joins Highway 17 through the center of Fort Davis, but leads northwest through the Davis Mountains 52 mi to I-10 and southeast 23 mi to Alpine.
+Texas State Highway 118 joins Highway 17 through the center of Fort Davis, but leads northwest through the Davis Mountains 52 mi to Interstate 10 and southeast 23 mi to Alpine.

 According to the United States Census Bureau, the CDP has a total area of 26.1 km2, all land.

 Fort Davis has the highest elevation above sea level of any county seat in Texas; the elevation is 4900 ft.